What is 5G Technology?

 Think of it as a house.
 Your existing 4G home has the typical entryways: a front door, back door and side door.
 In upgrading to a 5G model, construction crews have come in to build a delightful new interior but have also added six new exterior doors to improve access and flow.

-For more on security and 5G, WWT Solutions Architect Abdel Filali El Garch provides an in depth explanation.
+For more on security and 5G technology, WWT Solutions Architect Abdel Filali El Garch provides an in depth explanation.

 How can service providers monetize all this 5G investment?